Working capital loans and equipment financing for bad credit and high-risk industries.

 What documents do I need to apply?

 National Funding generally asks for limited documentation.
-But like with eligibility, its business loans, merchant cash advances and equipment financing require different types.
+But like with eligibility, its business loans and equipment financing require different types.

 - Small business loan.
 Three most recent business bank statements.